-The Table is a newly-forming church community in the Indianapolis area.
+The Table is a new church community in the Indianapolis area.
 We envision a multiplying movement of Jesus communities networked together under the common mission of encountering, embodying, and extending the reconciling love of God in Christ in neighborhoods all over Indy.

 How We Got Here